-Mt.
-McKinley is often referred to as Denali, the Athabascan name meaning "The Great One".
-At 20,320 feet, Denali is the tallest peak in North American and the focus of many climber's goals.
+Denali, the Athabascan name meaning "The Great One."
+At 20,320 feet, Denali is the highest peak in North American and the focus of many climbers' goals.
 The standard route up the mountain is the West Buttress, and from May until July the route is a crowded series of camps from 7,800 feet until the high camp at just over 17,000 feet.
 Most climbers fly in from Talkeetna, a small town almost completely centered around the climbing of Denali.
 While on the mountain, you're likely to see climbing teams from many different nations.
 As one of the seven summits, Denali attracts a lot of attention from the international climbing community.
 Besides the exquisite beauty and grandeur of the mountain, one of the best experiences can be the camaraderie between climbing groups from the different nations.
 The subtlety in climbing styles, attitude toward the mountain, and usage of gear is a fascinating study.

-The 14,000 foot camp on Denali is the largest on the mountain and has been described as a "beach", "tent city", and even "the parking lot of a Grateful dead show".
-Over 100 tents are typically set up here including the National Park Service.
+The 14,000 foot camp on Denali is the largest on the mountain and has been described as a "beach," "tent city," and even "the parking lot of a Grateful Dead show."
+Over 100 tents are typically set uphere including the National Park Service.
 The camp's southern facing exposure along with the fact that it's located in a sheltered bowl, often make for pleasant and warm conditions.
 This is definitely not a typical wilderness experience, and it is not uncommon for individuals to have no intention of going further than 14,000 feet.
-Up to 14,000 feet it requires nothing more than glacier travel and hard work.
+Up to 14,000 feet, it requires nothing more than glacier travel and hard work.
 Conversely, the 17,000 foot camp is typically a place where you want to spend as little time as possible.
 After a short acclimation here, most parties attempt to summit from this camp.
-High winds and extreme cold can pin down parties between 17,000 and the summit, for days on end.
-Injury and even death is common above the 14,000 foot camp and a typical day during peak season has several rescue operations or body recoveries.
-The "thwock" of the NPS rescue helicopter was a common sound from 14-17,000 feet.
+High winds and extreme cold can pin down parties between 17,000 and the summit for days on end.
+Injury and even death is common above the 14,000 footcamp and a typical day during peak season has several rescue operations or body recoveries.
+The "thwock" of the NPS rescue helicopter can be a common sound from 14-17,000 feet.
 The sheer number and varying ability of climbers contributes to this occurrence.

-The most important elements for success on Denali include: preparation, teamwork, and conditioning.
-For the typical high pointer the biggest technical challenges will be the rigging of sleds, the use of cramp-ons and ice-ax, the proficiency in a rope rescue system, and use of a mechanical ascender.
+The most important elements for success on Denali include preparation, teamwork, and conditioning.
+For the typical highpointer, the biggest technical challenges will be the rigging of sleds, the use of cramp-ons and ice-axe, the proficiency in a rope rescue system, and use of a mechanical ascender.
 For more experienced parties the biggest challenges will be the weather conditions, the effects of altitude on the body, and cooperation amongst teammates.
-Those seeking a more challenging, yet far less crowded route up the mountain may wish to try the Muldrow Glacier, the West Rib, the Cassin Ridge, and the South Buttress.
+Those seeking a more challenging, yet far less crowded route up the mountain may wish to try the Muldrow Glacier, the West Rib, the Cassin Ridge, or the South Buttress.

-Considered by many to be over crowded, easy, and over managed, Mt.
-Whitney is a spectacular peak and the highest point in the lower 48 states at 14,505'.
+Considered by many to be over crowded, easy, and over managed, Mount Whitney is a spectacular peak and the highest point in the lower 48 states at 14,505'.
 The most popular route up the high point of California is the Whitney Trail with its 99 switchbacks and Class 1 rating.
 It is not uncommon to see trail runners and streams of hikers on the route.
-The 22 mile round trip trail is typically done in a day and includes some dramatic views once you crest.
-At this point you are officially in Sequoia National Park and the views of the backcountry are exceptional.
+The 22-mile round trip trail is typically done in a day and includes some dramatic views once you crest.
+At this point, you are officially in Sequoia National Park and the views of the backcountry are exceptional.

 The Mountaineer's Route was first climbed by the legendary John Muir in 1873 and along with the East Face provide excellent alternatives to the Whitney Trail.
 Another great alternative approach would be a multi-day trip through Sequoia National Park starting from the west side of the park.
 Because of the high levels of usage, overnight and day hiking quotas are in effect from May to November.